flapanther33781/poe-filter/docs/README.md

 #### What does the "+4 tiers (league start)" checkbox do?

 It's mainly a feel-good thing.
 When you start a new character (or a new league) you'll be doing very low-tier areas where all the drops are very low in value.
 By default most of them will be T9 or T10 (red or brown) items.
 It might be nice to see some yellow or green highlighted drops, so if you want, check this box and it'll boost the tiers of lower-tier items.

+#### How do we interpret the filter file names?

+Here's the legend:

+3.15-A-B-C-D-E-F-GG-HH

+A - League: 0 = Standard SC, 1 = league SC
+B - Filter strictness: 1-9 means 1-9, 0 means 10.
+C - Show gray items: 1 = True, 0 = False
+D - Show Normal/Magic 6S items: 1 = True, 0 = False
+E - Show Normal/Magic 5S items: 1 = True, 0 = False
+F - Add +4 to all tiers: 1 = True, 0 = False
+GG - Non-influenced/synthesized/etc Rare ilvl cutoff
+HH - Unique item breakpoint

+So, for example, a filter named: 3.15-1-8-1-0-0-0-76-10

+... would be for 3.15, league, shows items down to Tier 8, shows grey items, does not show 5S or 6S normal/magic items, does not add 4+ tiers, the cutoff for non-special rares is ilvl 76, and the Unique item breakpoint is 10c.

+#### Why are you naming filter files so strangely?

+Two reasons:

+1. Naming the file based on its settings means the file name doesn't change when you update the filter with new pricing.
+The next time you open the game you don't need to select a new filter in the options menu, it just loads automatically.
+If PoE's already running you only need to click the refresh button in the options tab, not find and select a completely new filter.

+2. Once you know the naming convention you can swap between filters quickly without trying to remember what the differences are between filters.
+You'll know exactly just by looking at the file name.